Union County License Hearing Guide

 What It Is

-- Lower Burden of Proof Than Criminal Trial: The standard of proof at an ALR hearing is lower than "beyond a reasonable doubt" required in a criminal trial.
-The DDS only needs to show that it's more likely than not that the facts support the suspension.
+- Lower Burden of Proof Than Criminal Trial: The burden of proof in an ALR hearing is lower than in a criminal trial.
+The DDS only needs to show "preponderance of the evidence" (more likely than not) that the suspension is warranted, while in a criminal trial, the prosecution must prove guilt "beyond a reasonable doubt."

 How to Prepare